 Anyone who is interested in becoming a legal assistant can find further guidance and support by contacting the Institute of Legal Secretaries and PAs (ILSPA).

 The average starting salary for a legal assistant is £18,000 a year but with experience and progression, salaries can reach as high as £45,000 a year.
-Our data suggest that in 2018, the average salary employers offered for a legal assistant role was £22,189.
+Our data suggests that in 2019, the average salary employers offered for a legal assistant role was £19,883.39.

 One route of progression for legal assistants is to become a personal assistant to top lawyers which can bring lucrative salaries and a more interesting range of cases.
 Personal assistants tend to work for a single lawyer and are the main point of contact for clients.
 These roles have much more responsibility and PA’s sometimes make key decisions on behalf of their boss and have input on areas such as accounts and budgeting.
 This role requires a high level of organisation skills and can involve working unsociable hours.